 He has also mentioned that CD Projekt Red are aiming to make weapons "feel meaningful" but they also want players to carry a variety at the same time.
 Rowley has also confirmed there will be different weapon rarities, but it is unknown how much of a difference rare weapons will make.

 More info is bound to pop up in near future, all of which will be relayed here.
-However, if you feel like hunting for it yourself, you may want to check Cyberpunk 2077's official forums, and more importantly this thread .
+However, if you feel like hunting for it yourself, you may want to check Cyberpunk 2077's official forums, and more importantly .
 It is compiling official information specifically, so it's also a good way to avoid baseless rumours.

 The game also has an official Discord channel if you feel like seeing what other fans are up to, as well as more official news.
-Information on how to connect and any more media can be found at Cyberpunk 2077's official website .
+Information on how to connect and any more media can be found at Cyberpunk 2077's .
 Then again, you can also check this article from time to time for any updates.